romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which type of runners should be utilized for GitHub Actions when an IP allow list is active for your enterprise?
+Q: Which type of runners should be utilized for GitHub Actions when an IP allow list is active for your enterprise?
 <details><summary>Show the answer</summary><p>

 - **Self-hosted runners or specific GitHub-hosted runners with defined static IP ranges**